The Enneagram Personality Mini-Test

 [Show/Hide]

 The Enneagram is a model of human personality that consists of nine interconnected personality types.
 It serves as a tool for self-discovery and personal growth by helping us understand our core motivations and how they influence our actions.
 Each type reveals unique personality traits, fears, and behaviors that shape how we interact with ourselves and others.
+The origins of the Enneagram are ancient enough to be partially shrouded in mystery.

 This short assessment features two questions, the first of which is aimed at determining your Center of Intelligence (or Triad), while the second is focused on identifying your specific character Type among the nine offered by the Enneagram.